 - However, this can vary tremendously from patient to patient.

 - Your first consultation with Dr Sackelariou is a great opportunity to discuss your surgery goals and current breast concerns.

-Breast Reduction Surgery – Reconstructive Plastic Surgery by one of Melbourne’s highest respected Specialist Plastic Surgeons for Reduction Mammoplasty.
+Breast Reduction Surgery – Reconstructive Plastic Surgery by one a highly respected Specialist Plastic Surgeons for Reduction Mammoplasty.